-Directress of the Toddler Class and the directress of the afternoon kindergarten room.
+Directress of the Extended-Day (Kindergarten) class and the afternoon Enrichment Class.

 Elizabeth acquired a B.A. in Psychology from Kent State University, received a Master of Education from Xavier University, and earned her Early Childhood Credential from the American Montessori Society.